OpenMPDK/dss-ecosystem/README.md

 ### Dry Run

 Dry Run option is to exercises the data mover I/O operation without actually calling the s3 functions.
 Read files from NFS shares, but skip the upload operation.
 Show RAW NFS read performance.
-Dry run in PUT operation access the data on the NFS server copy it to the buffer and then without writing the data to TESS Storage will skip the s3 call and delete the buffer content.
+Dry run in PUT operation access the data on the NFS server copy it to the buffer and then without writing the data to DSS Storage will skip the s3 call and delete the buffer content.
 Dry run GET/DEL is dependent on parallel listing operation.
 It performs listing and exercise all the part of code except calling S3 download / remove object.

 ```
 ansible-playbook -i your_inventory playbooks/start_datamover.yml -e "datamover_dryrun=true"